 Dr Corinna di Gennaro (DPhil, Oxon)

-I am a professional in the printing industry.
-From 2009 I have been Managing Director, Account Manager and Partner of my own printing business Lithotris srl , an offset flat printing firm based in Milan, Italy.
+I have been working in the printing industry since 2009 as Managing Director, Account Manager and Partner of my own printing business Lithotris srl , an offset flat printing firm based in Milan, Italy.

 I am also a sociologist working on civic and political engagement and new media.
 From 2007 to 2009 I was a Fellow at the Berkman Center for Internet & Society at Harvard University, where I worked on the Digital Natives project and the Internet and Democracy project.
 From 2007 to 2011 I was also a a Research Associate at the Oxford Internet Institute (OII) at the University of Oxford.